Battle of Fort Donelson: Aftermath

 The casualties at Fort Donelson were heavy, primarily because of the large Confederate surrender.
 Union losses were 2,691 (507 killed, 1,976 wounded, 208 captured/missing), Confederate 13,846 (327 killed, 1,127 wounded, 12,392 captured/missing).

 Cannons were fired and church bells rung throughout the North at the news.
 The Chicago Tribune wrote that "Chicago reeled mad with joy."
 The capture of Forts Henry and Donelson were the first significant Union victories in the war and opened two great rivers to invasion in the heartland of the South.
 Grant was promoted to major general of volunteers, second in seniority only to Henry W. Halleck in the West.
 After newspapers reported that Grant had won the battle with a cigar clamped in his teeth, he was inundated with cigars sent from his many admirers.
 Before that he'd been only a light smoker, but after finding that he couldn't give them all away, took to smoking them, which probably contributed to his later death from throat cancer.
+Grant had written in his memoirs that if all Union troops in the west were unified under a single commander to capitalize on the victory at Fort Donelson, the fighting in the western theaters of the civil war would've been closed quickly.
 Close to a third of all of Albert Sidney Johnston's forces were now prisoners.
 Grant had captured more soldiers than all previous American generals combined, and Johnston was thereby deprived of more than twelve thousand soldiers who might have provided a decisive advantage at the impending Battle of Shiloh in less than two months time.
 The rest of Johnston's forces were 200 miles (320 km) apart, between Nashville and Columbus, with Grant's army between them.
 Grant's forces also controlled nearby rivers and railroads.
 General Buell's army threatened Nashville, while John Pope's troops threatened Columbus.
 Johnston evacuated Nashville on February 23, surrendering this important industrial center to the Union and making it the first Confederate state capital to fall.
 Columbus was evacuated on March 2.
 Most of Tennessee fell under Union control, as did all of Kentucky, although both were subject to invasion and periodic Confederate raiding.